Grumbo-pc/Crop-To-Search/README.md

 DO NOT SHOW ANY SENSETIVE INFO ON YOUR SCREEN WHILE HAVING THIS TOOL OPEN

-Note: if you download the source code and try to compile it you MAY run into errors since the ACR cloud source floder is not supposed to be in the same directory as the solution or else things will break
+Note: if you download the source code and try to compile it you MAY run into errors since the ACR cloud source folder is not supposed to be in the same directory as the solution or else things will break

 V2 Public Pre-Release 2 Demo Now With Dark Mode: